Markus-Astragor/JS-course/18-forkify/starter/readme.md

 - Store bookmark data in the browser using local storage
 - On page load receive all recipes which were bookmarked

+## The MVC Architecture
+Why worry about architecture?

+- Structure Like a house, software needs a structure: the way we organize our code
+- Mainatability a project is never done!
+We need to be able to easily change it in the future
+- Expandability we  need to be able to add new features

+Architecture which has these three aspects is called perfect architecture

+- We can use well-established architecture pattern called MVC, MVP, Flux
+- We can use frameworks which can care of us about architecure like: React, Angular, Vue

+### Components of any architecture
+1. Business logic:
+ - code that solves the actual business problem
+ - directly related to what business does and what it needs
+ - Example: sending messages, storing transactions, calculating taxes
+2. State
+ - Essantially stores all the data about the application
+ - Should be the 'single source of truth'
+ - UI should be kept in sync with the state
+ - State libraries exist(redux)
+3. HTTP library
+ - Making and receiveing AJAX requests
+ - Optional but always necessary in real-world app
+4. Application logic(router)
+ - Code that is only concerned about the implementation of application itself
+ - Handles navigation and UI events
+5. Presentation logic
+ - Essantially displays application state
+ - Code that is responsible for visible part

+### MVC (Model View Controller)

+1. Model:
+- Business Logic
+- state
+- Http library
+2. Controller
+- Application logic (bridge between model and views which don't know about one another)